semrush/intergalactic/website/docs/components/inline-input/inline-input.md

 - you need to switch between view-only and text editing without reloading the page (for example, edit the title, description or tag);
 - data in the interface is placed tightly, you need to save space;
-- transferring data to the system is not the main task of the interface (for example, additional information and notes in cards).
+- transferring data to the system isn’t the main task of the interface (for example, additional information and notes in cards).

-> Do not use such an input in a [form](/patterns/form/) along with regular inputs (see the example in the UX/UI use section below).
+> Don’t use such an input in a [form](/patterns/form/) along with regular inputs (see the example in the UX/UI use section below).

 @## Appearance